 Nationwide Children’s Hospital fundraising volunteers are among the most enthusiastic, successful and dedicated.
 Since the hospital’s inception in 1892, the diverse groups of women who make up Nationwide Children’s Hospital’s Women’s Auxiliaries have been at the forefront of this dynamic volunteer force.

-The Women’s Auxiliary Council Board of Trustees is comprised of five active members of each auxiliary which includes Kinder Key, Pleasure Guild, TWIG and Women’s Board.
+The Women’s Auxiliary Council Board of Trustees is comprised of five active members of each auxiliary which includes Kinder Key, Butterfly Guild, TWIG and Women’s Board.
 The Women’s Auxiliary Council Executive Committee is elected officers to serve as Chair, Chair Elect, Secretary, and Membership Chair.
 Meetings are held on the third Tuesday of each month.

 Women’s Auxiliary Council Mission Statement